Cyclone Taylor Cup

 The Cyclone Taylor Cup tournament serves as the British Columbia Provincial Junior B Hockey Championship.
-The annual tournament is held amongst the champions of British Columbia's three Junior B, C, D|Junior B ice hockey leagues, as well as a host team.
+The annual tournament is held amongst the champions of British Columbia's three Junior B ice hockey leagues, as well as a host team.
 The winner of the Cyclone Taylor Cup moves on to the Western Canada Junior B championship, the Keystone Cup.

 The tournament and championship trophy is named after Hockey Hall of Famer Cyclone Taylor, who led the Vancouver Millionaires in goals during their 1915 Stanley Cup Finals victory.

 Tournament Organization

 The tournament is played between four teams in a single round-robin format.
 The top two teams meet in the championship game.

-The 2019 qualifiers are as follows:
+The 2023 qualifiers are as follows: